velvetkevorkian/enterprise/design_enterprise_report.md

 ###Application
-Having established what a brand is, why we would want one and how they can be communicated, how can we apply that to my own personal and professional brand?
+Having established what a brand is, why they are important for freelancers, and how they can be communicated, how can we apply that to my own personal and professional brand?
 First we'll have a look at my current brand identity, such as it is, and then try and put into practice some of the lessons we've learned.

 ####Benchmarking